Chiranjeev-Kartik/Chat-Room/README.md

 # Chat-Room
-Chat-Room is a Socket based python script that allows you to connect with multiple devices via LAN/Hotspot and chat with your friends..
+Chat-Room is a Socket based python script that allows you to connect with multiple devices via LAN/Hotspot and chat with your friends.
-Module used --> socket, threading and sys.
+Modules used --> socket, threading and sys.

 It has 2 modes: